nestorrente/erdiagram/docs/Database_model.md

 By doing this, we are telling _ERDiagram_ to use the name `UserRoleMapping` for the _intermediate table_.

-_Note: defining the name of any other kind of relationship (one-to-one, one-to-many or many-to-one) does not affect the database model._
+_Note: defining the name of any other kind of relationship (one-to-one, one-to-many, or many-to-one) does not affect the database model._

 ### Directions